Jim Porter (giant)

-James D. Porter, known as "Big Jim" Porter (December 15, 1811 – April 25, 1859) was an American tavern keeper and coach driver. in the mid-nineteenth century and internationally famous as the tallest man in the country.
+James D. Porter, known as "Big Jim" Porter (December 15, 1811 – April 25, 1859) was an American tavern keeper and coach driver in the mid-nineteenth century, and internationally famous as the tallest man in the country.
 Porter stood 7 feet 8 inches tall, weighed 300 pounds, had hands 13 inches long from the wrist to the tip of the middle finger and feet that were 14 ½ inches long.
 Upon meeting him, Charles Dickens wrote in his 1842 travelogue American Notes and Pictures of Italy that Porter walked in a crowd as a lighthouse among lampposts.

 Louisville area doctors gathered in 2006 to review Porter's medical profile.
 Their conclusion suggests that Porter had a hormone disorder called acromegaly, which affects about three out of every one million people.
 Acromegaly or gigantism results from a tumor (usually benign) pressing on the pituitary gland releasing an excessive amount of growth hormones.

 Early life

-Born James D. Porter on December 15, 1811 in Portsmouth, Ohio, Porter moved to Shippingport, Kentucky with his family as an infant where his father sought work at the Tarascon Mill.
+Born James D. Porter on December 15, 1811 in Portsmouth, Ohio, Porter moved to Shippingport, Kentucky (now a part of Louisville) with his family as an infant where his father sought work at the Tarascon Mill.

 Small as a child, Porter began his career at age 14 as a jockey at the Elm Tree Garden horse track on Shippingport Island.

-Porter began his rapid and visibly noticeable growth at age 17, sometimes growing as much as one inch in a week.
+Porter began his rapid growth at age 17, sometimes growing as much as one inch in a week.
 It became customary for the town locals to place bets on his growth.
 Ever the good sport, Porter allowed himself to be weighed and measured every Saturday night.
 By age 30, Porter had reached his full height and weight.

 Originally apprenticed as a cooper, Porter gave up the trade as his quickly growing limbs made him clumsy and wobbly.
 Switching to building hog heads of tobacco wasn't much easier, so Porter turned to driving a hackney full of cargo or passengers along the Portland & Louisville Turnpike.
 Witnesses say Porter's legs dangled to just a few inches off the ground looking as if there was a person on top and another person lower.
 To open the door of the coach he simply leaned over from his seat.
 According to one reminiscence of Louisville in the 1850s, "One of the things that the boys appreciated about as much as a circus was the Kentucky Giant—Jim Porter.
 Almost any day he could be seen driving on Main Street in his one-seat buggy, a big mule pulling it, and his knees higher than the dashboard.
 He always dressed in a long-tail frock coat, an old-fashioned standing collar and a high hat."